-Felix J. Baker, Ph.D. has served as one of our directors since September 2015.
+Felix J. Baker, Ph.D. has served as one of our directors since September 2015 and as chair of our compensation committee and a member of our nominating and governance committee since September 2018.
 Dr. Baker is a Managing Member of Baker Bros.
-Advisors LP ("BBA") a biotechnology-focused investment adviser to fund partnerships whose investors are primarily endowments and foundations.
-Dr. Baker founded BBA, together with his brother Julian Baker, in 2000.
-Dr. Baker holds a B.S. and a Ph.D. in immunology from Stanford University, where he also completed two years of medical school.
-He serves on the boards of Seagen, Inc., Kiniksa Pharmaceuticals, Ltd., IGM Biosciences, Inc., and Talis Biomedical.
+Advisors LP a biotechnology-focused investment adviser to fund partnerships whose investors are primarily endowments and foundations, which Dr. Baker founded, together with his brother Julian Baker, in 2000.
+Dr. Baker holds a B.S. and a Ph.D. in Immunology from Stanford University, where he also completed two years of medical school.
+He also serves on the boards of Seagen, Inc., Kiniksa Pharmaceuticals, Ltd., IGM Biosciences, Inc., and N-Power Medicine.